Amsonia, blue star: planting and care

 Amsonia Blue Ice

-A magnificent hybrid distinguished by a more compact habit, larger flowers and a more intense blue than other Amsonia.
-Perfect for adding charm to borders and beds.
+A magnificent hybrid distinguished by a more compact habit, larger flowers and a deeper blue than other Amsonia.
+Perfect for adding charm to beds and borders.

 • Flowering time June to August